Where is the Plan to Reopen Wisconsin’s Economy?

-Guest Perspective By: Sen. Duey Stroebel
+Guest perspective by Sen. Duey Stroebel

 Easter Sunday marked one month since Governor Evers declared a public health emergency.
 According to the prevailing IHME national model, we are right about at the peak of COVID-19 growth in Wisconsin.
 This national model has revised its predictions down several times to its current total of 338 Wisconsin deaths by May 7th.
 The trajectory of cases and deaths in Wisconsin is many times lower than the initial projections upon which Governor Evers and Secretary-Designee Palm based their policies.
 In fact, on March 24, Secretary-Designee Palm warned that the state’s current path would lead to 22,000 confirmed COVID-19 cases and up to 1,500 of those cases leading to deaths from our state population of 5.8 million.
 As of Friday the 10th, we just eclipsed 3,000 confirmed cases of COVID-19 and 128 Wisconsinites have sadly lost their lives as a result of the virus.